omar-ashraf1488/ToDo-List-Python/README.md

 - [x] StartButton, StopButton and ResetButton are connected with QLCD and QTimer
 - [x] Add countdown timer for a time specified by the user
 - [x] Change the color of the QLCD when it is close to zero
+- [x] Connect Tasks table with projects table in db
 - [ ] Connect Pushbutton (Add Title)  with database to change the name of the table after pressing the button.
 - [ ] Style and beautify the application
 - [ ] Docker Image for the Application